Dr. Patricia Quinn is a developmental pediatrician in

 old group, the companion workbook, The "Putting on

-the Brakes" Activity Book for Young People with ADD (ADHD),
+the Brakes" Activity Book for Young People with ADD,

 and The Best of Brakes Activity Book.
-She is also editor
+She is also author

-of ADD and the College Student: A Guide for High School
+of ADD and the College Student: THe Ultimate Guide to Your Most Urgent Questions.

-For the last decade, Dr. Quinn has devoted her attention professionally to the issues confronting girls and women with ADHD.
-In 1997, she co-founded and is currently the director of the Center for Girls and Women with ADHD in Washington, DC and since that time has written several books on this topic.
-Her 1999 book, Understanding Girls with ADHD, is groundbreaking in its presentation of this population.
-Her latest book, released in April, 2009, Attention Girls!
+For the last several decades, Dr. Quinn has devoted her attention professionally to the issues confronting girls and women with ADHD.
+In 1997, she co-founded and is was the director of the Center for Girls and Women with ADHD in Washington, D.C. and since that time has written several books on this topic.
+Her 1999 book, Understanding Girls with ADHD, was groundbreaking in its presentation of this population and the second edition (updated and revised version) of this book has just been released in 2015.
+Her other book, on this topic, Attention Girls!
 A Guide to Learn All about Your ADHD, is the only book for girls aged 8 to 12 years who have ADHD and has won two awards, Honors Award from The National Parenting Publications of America (NAPPA) and a Gold Medal in the Children’s Moonbeam Awards from the Independent Publishers Association.
-Her other books in this field include, Understanding Women with ADHD and Gender Issues and ADHD: Research, Diagnosis and Treatment, co-authored with Dr. Kathleen Nadeau.
+Her other books in this field include, Understanding Women with ADHD and Gender Issues and ADHD: Research, Diagnosis and Treatment, co-authored with Dr. Kathleen Nadeau are now out of print..

-Dr. Quinn lives in Washington, D.C. with her husband and
+Dr. Quinn lives in Washington, D.C. with her husband.
+She has four children and nine grandchildren.

 She may be contacted